 Education is at the heart of what we do.
 Our Co-Founder Mary Chase Perry Stratton founded the ceramics education programs at Wayne State University and the University of Michigan.
-She was given an honorary M.A. from U of M in 1930 and an honorary Ph.D. from WSU in 1933.
+She was given an honorary M.A. from U-M in 1930 and an honorary Ph.D. from WSU in 1933.
 She also played a major role in the development of the art department at the College for Creative Studies.
-Pewabic tile work can be found at both Cranbrook and Michigan State University.
+Pewabic tile work can be found at Cranbrook, Michigan State University, The University of Michigan, and Wayne State University.

 THE UNIVERSITY OF MICHIGAN